-New stop on tour: Kinsale
+New stop on our tour: Kinsale

-New stop on tour: Kinsale
+New stop on our tour: Kinsale

 This year we are proud to have Kinsale as one of our overnight stops on our small group tours of Ireland.
-Kinsale is located about 25 kilometres from Cork and its originally an old fishing port.
-Its takes its name from from the Irish, Ceann tSaile – ‘Head of the Sea and is one of the nicest picturesque towns of Ireland.
+Kinsale is located about 25 kilometers from Cork and it’s originally an old fishing port.
+It takes its name from the Irish, Ceann tSaile – ‘Head of the Sea and is one of the nicest, most picturesque towns of Ireland.

-Desmond Castle and Wine museum
+Desmond Castle and Wine Museum

 Visit Charles Fort